 - Cover with remaining enchilada sauce and top with shredded cheese.

 - Cover with foil and bake for 25 minutes.

 - Garnish with green onions.
-Serve with guacamole, sour cream and diced tomatoes on the side.
+Serve with guacamole, sour cream and salsa on the side.